gpageot/JenkinsUE4/Documentation/SETUP.md

 # Setup

-Steps to have the engine, perforce and jenkins setup in order to run the jenkins pipelines of this project.
+This document describe steps to have the engine, perforce and jenkins setup in order to run the jenkins pipelines of this project.

 ## Preparation

 You will need a lot of disk space during that setup, at least 10GB.
-(This do not take in account space on the perforce server)
+(Without taking into account space on the perforce server)
 // TODO : update disk space taken by jenkins setup

 Setup a github account in order to be able to download a version of UE4: